zack-not-zac/Defender-IOC-Importer/README.md

 # Defender IOC Formatter
-A simple Python script to convert CSV IOC lists to Defender format
+A simple Python script to convert CSV IOC lists to the format accepted by Microsoft Defender for Endpoint (MDE).

 ## Installation
 This script requires Python 3 to run.